Enrico Caruso: Metropolitan Opera

-Members of the Met's roster of artists, including Caruso, had visited San Francisco in April 1906 for a series of performances.
-Following an appearance as Don José in Carmen at the city's Grand Opera House, a strong jolt awakened Caruso at 5:13 on the morning of the 18th in his suite at the Palace Hotel.
+Caruso and other members of the Metropolitan Opera visited San Francisco on tour in April 1906.
+The morning after an appearance as Don José in Carmen at the city's Grand Opera House, a strong jolt awakened Caruso at 5:13 AM on April 18th in his suite at the Palace Hotel.
 He found himself in the middle of the San Francisco earthquake, which led to a series of fires that destroyed most of the city.
-The Met lost all the sets, costumes and musical instruments that it had brought on tour but none of the artists were harmed.
-Holding an autographed photo of President Theodore Roosevelt, Caruso ran from the hotel but was composed enough to walk to the St. Francis Hotel for breakfast.
-Charlie Olson, the broiler cook, made the tenor bacon and eggs.
-Apparently, the quake had no effect on Caruso's appetite, as he cleaned his plate and tipped Olson $2.50.
-Caruso made an ultimately successful effort to flee the city, first by boat and then by train.
-He vowed never to return to San Francisco and kept his word.
+The Met lost all of the sets, costumes and musical instruments that had been brought on tour, but none of the company members were harmed.
+There are innumerable stories about Caruso's experience in the earthquake, many of them contradictory, some of them implausible, and it has become difficult to separate fact from fiction.
+Caruso grabbed his autographed photo of President Theodore Roosevelt and ran from the hotel into the street.
+Supposedly, he composed himself enough to walk to the St. Francis Hotel, where he ordered breakfast.
+Charlie Olson, the broiler cook, served the tenor bacon and eggs.
+The disaster apparently did not adversely effect Caruso's appetite, as he cleaned his plate and tipped Olson $2.50.
+Eventually, Caruso was successful in fleeing the burning city, first by boat and then by train, using his autographed photo of the President as a form of identification.
+"Give me Vesuvius" he said, when asked later about the experience.
+Caruso vowed never to return to San Francisco and he kept his word.

-In November 1906, Caruso was charged with an indecent act allegedly committed in the monkey house of New York's Central Park Zoo.
-The police accused him of pinching the buttocks of a married woman.
+In November 1906, Caruso was arrested and charged with allegedly pinching the buttocks of a woman in the monkey house of New York's Central Park Zoo.
 Caruso claimed a monkey did the bottom-pinching.
-He was found guilty and fined 10 dollars, although suspicions linger that he may have been entrapped by the victim and the arresting officer.
-The leaders of New York's opera-going high society were outraged initially by the incident, which received widespread newspaper coverage, but they soon forgot about it and continued to attend Caruso's Met performances.
-Caruso's fan base at the Met was not restricted, however, to the wealthy.
-Members of America's middle classes also paid to hear him sing—or buy copies of his recordings—and he enjoyed a substantial following among New York's 500,000 Italian immigrants.
+Although evidence was soon uncovered which proved Caruso had almost certainly been framed (the victim gave a false address, never appeared in court and knew the arresting officer who previously made similar charges against men in the monkey house), he was found guilty and fined ten dollars.
+The incident received extensive newspaper coverage, and some members of New York's opera-going high society were initially outraged.
+However, the affair was soon forgotten, and Caruso's popularity was unaffected.
+Caruso's fan base at the Met was not restricted, however, to the wealthy; he enjoyed an immense following among New York's half million Italian immigrants and middle classes, who eagerly paid to hear him sing and purchased his records.

-Caruso created the role of Dick Johnson in the world premiere of Puccini's La fanciulla del West on 10 December 1910.
-The composer conceived the music for Johnson with Caruso's voice specifically in mind.
-With Caruso appeared two more of the Met's star singers, the Czech soprano Emmy Destinn and baritone Pasquale Amato.
-Toscanini, then the Met's principal conductor, presided in the orchestra pit.
+On 10 December 1910, Caruso created the role of Dick Johnson in the world premiere of Puccini's La fanciulla del West.
+The composer wrote the music for Johnson with Caruso's voice specifically in mind.
+Appearing with Caruso were two more of the Met's star singers, the Czech soprano Emmy Destinn and baritone Pasquale Amato.
+Arturo Toscanini, then the Met's principal conductor, presided in the orchestra pit.
+David Belasco, author of the original play and Puccini himself were both on hand to personally supervise the production.